linuss/django-anymail/docs/sending/templates.rst

 .. note::

-    Templates and batch sending capabilities can vary widely between ESPs, as can the syntax for merge variables.
+    Templates and batch sending capabilities can vary widely between ESPs, as can the syntax for merge fields.
 Be sure to read the notes for :ref:`your specific ESP <supported-esps>`, and test carefully with a small recipient list before launching a gigantic batch send.

-Although related and often used together, :ref:`esp-stored-templates` and :ref:`merge-data` are actually independent features.
+Although related and often used together, :ref:`esp-stored-templates` and :ref:`merge data <merge-data>` are actually independent features.
 For example, some ESPs will let you use merge field syntax directly in your :class:`~django.core.mail.EmailMessage` body, so you can do customized batch sending without needing